Y-jiji/obsidian/2-Area/Hub - Obsidian.md

 - Setting reminders -- Kanban
 - Making to-do lists -- Kanban
 - Taking Journals -- I don't.
 I'm already writing all the time.

+# Folder Structure is Useless

+I found that for any multi-stage non-computable problem, you can basically never found any fixed strategy that works forever.
+The optimal thing is to leave enough space for future changes.

+In this vault, I'm trying to experiment on a more flexible and flat folder structure.
+In previous failures in various method, I learned a lesson that too much presumption about how I will learn things is harmful.
+Many things I learn is on the brink of mathematics, computer science and logic.
+Therefore, sometimes it is painful to pick which folder I should put a piece of note, and demotivating for me to take notes (even for lectures).
+Mixing things in a flat structure seems making much more sense in my case.

 # Language Learning